PHYS - Physics

 3 Lab hours.

 A series of courses covering basic physical concepts which provide a physical science background for teachers.
-Repeatable for a maximum of 5 hours.
+Repeatable for a total of 5 credit hours.
 Prerequisite: inservice or preservice teacher.

 PHYS 501K.
 Nuclear Concepts (1-3).

 Part of a series of courses covering basic physical concepts which provide a physical science background for teachers.
 Structure of atoms and the experiments that revealed this structure, quantization of matter, electric charge, and light, concepts of quantum mechanics.
 This course may also include further topics and applications, for example cosmic microwave background radiation or other topics of current interest.